stuerp/foo_midi/README.md

 ## Change Log

+v2.9.2.0, 2023-12-xx, *""*

+* Bug Fix: Crash in Emu de MIDI because dynamic synthesis rate was not initialized in time.
+* Builds with foobar2000 SDK 2023-09-23.

 v2.9.1.3, 2023-11-02, *"Loop de loop"*

 * New: You can specify the path of an ADLMIDI bank (*.wopl or any of the other supported formats) in the Advanced branch of the Preferences dialog.